About the Journal

 Peer Review and Editor Process

-Authors are encouraged to submit their articles via the University of Waikato portal and indicate that they wish for the article to be peer reviewed.
+Authors are encouraged to submit their articles via the online portal and indicate that they wish for the article to be peer reviewed.
 Articles for peer review should have any identifying details removed from the text of the article.
 The submission will then be sent by the editors to two reviewers for blind review.
 Once the reviews are returned the editors will make contact with the author(s) and give advice on the outcome of the review.

 Articles that are submitted for review by an editor will be allocated to one of the editors to liaise with the author and to give guidance on whether the submission is appropriate for the Early Education audience.
 If it is, the editor will then give guidance on how to strengthen the submission for publication.
 This is an encouraging and supportive process, which is designed to support first time authors in particular.